arnelenero/simpler-state/README.md

 }
 ```

-It's that simple!
+It's that simple! __But the library can do a lot more.__

 ## Documentation

-Learn more about SimpleR State at [simpler-state.js.org](https://simpler-state.js.org).
+Learn more about what you can do with SimpleR State at [simpler-state.js.org](https://simpler-state.js.org).

 ## Feedback